 Koupepia (as we call them in Cyprus) are dolmades made with grape leaves, stuffed with ground pork or veal, rice, fresh herbs and seasoning, cooked with tomato and lemon juice.

 They can be served as part of a meze platter or salad plate, eaten as finger food or as a main dish.

-The difference from the Greek ones is that in Cyprus we do not add avgolemono sauce but instead we add tomato and cinnamon, which adds a heavenly taste to this dish and an irresistible smell while they are being cooked.
+The difference from the usual Greek ones is that in Cyprus we do not add avgolemono sauce but instead we add tomato and cinnamon, similar to many recipes found in the Aegean islands, which adds a heavenly taste to this dish and an irresistible smell while they are being cooked.

 This is one of my family’s favourite dishes and it’s one of those few times that I don’t have to prepare a second meal because they all love this one.

 While I was cooking, I remembered that this is a recipe I knew since I was still at school.

 When I was taking my First Certificate in English examination (called Lower Certificate) I was 14 years old.